-A Faretta motion is a petition that a defendant files with the court seeking permission to represent him or herself (to act as his or her own attorney) in a criminal proceeding.
+A Faretta motion is a petition you file with the court seeking permission to represent yourself (to act as your own attorney) in a felony or misdemeanor criminal proceeding.
 This is commonly referred to as going “pro per.”

-Prior to granting a motion, a judge must ensure that the defendant is acting:
+- Prior to granting a Faretta motion, a judge must ensure that you are acting knowingly, intelligently, and with awareness of the dangers of self-representation.

-Note that while a defendant in California may represent himself, it is not typically a wise idea.
-The better option is for an accused to hire an experienced criminal defense attorney.
+- Note that while you may represent yourself, it is not typically a wise idea.

 Our California criminal defense attorneys will highlight the following in this article: